A Ready-to-Build Timber Frame Cape

 - Planed and oiled timber frame.

-- Cabinets built in our TimberHomes Vermont shop featuring pine boxes, pine face frames, doors with pine rails and stiles with cherry panels.
+- Cabinets built in our TimberHomes Vermont shop featuring pine boxes, pine face frames, and cherry panel doors.

 - Timber frame stairs featuring cherry treads and pine risers.

 Our timber frames are built using natural timbers from our local forests.
 We work with high-quality timbers and individually choose the wood for your house with care.
 Trees are unique and, as such, are not perfectly uniform.
 This means that your Vermont cape will be unlike any other.